-While working on an interesting use case for my client where we were designing the solution around a DataLake offered by SAP DI ,which in our case was the S3 bucket of AWS.
+While working on an interesting use case for my client where we were designing the solution around a DataLake offered by SAP DI ,which in our case was the S3 bucket of AWS, I felt the need of performing SQL like operations on a CSV file storage.
 We were extracting ABAP based tables and storing the data in the DI DataLake.
 Since the S4 Hana or ECC specific tables have changes which occur very frequently we were dealing mainly with Delta Load.
 Since the DataLake which we created was mainly based on CSVs and we were missing an actual DB, hence, we were mainly left pondering over the question of ‘How to Merge the changes which the Delta Loads bring into the DI DataLake’.

 While designing this whole Architecture, I primarily focused on first finding a solution and then later enhancing the solution with more performant features.
 The most viable solution which we could come up with was using the Pandas Library and leverage the open source Python features.
 Below is a high level Architecture design of our solution